coatless-mac/macrtools/README.md

 program](https://developer.apple.com/), which has a base cost of \~\$99 and sales tax of about \~\$6 leading to an annual expense of \~\$105 per year.
-Given that we only used the Developer account to sign and notarize only the `r-macos-rtools` installer, we opted not to continue on this path.
+Given that we only used the Developer account to sign and notarize only the installers packages, we opted not to continue on this path.

 That said, we are grateful to [Professor Timothy Bates](http://www.ed.ac.uk/profile/timothy-bates) of the [University of